The Office of Finance consists of five major functional areas:

 Documentation Standards For Expenditures

 - ♦ Authorized Signature(s) of Fund Holder(s) or designee on the documents indicted in the section above relative to Approval of Expenditures.

 - ♦ Evidence of receipt of goods/services including the Date on which the goods and/or services were received or performed and the signature of the person receiving the good, using the on-line receipt system, as applicable.
 Expenditure authorizations must be filed within 45 days of the date of the invoice/receipt.

-- ♦ Expenditure Authorization (Procedure 2), Form BANFIN-32, for those purchases not requiring approval from the Purchasing Office prior to purchase.
+- ♦ Expenditure Authorization (Procedure 2), Form BANFIN-32, for those purchases not requiring approval from Procurement Services prior to purchase.